Year 2 Day 70

 Message - Alan Burke

-Q54 What is required in the third commandment?
+Q72 What is forbidden in the seventh commandment?

 Message - Scott Woodburn